Corporate & Institutional Partnerships

 We see our corporate and institutional partners as just that – partners.
 We don’t believe that ‘one size fits all’ – we take pride in working closely with organisations to design projects that harness their expertise, fulfil their objectives and realise their passion for women’s empowerment.

-Below are some of the ways we have worked with corporate and institutional partners to make a difference to women entrepreneurs in developing and emerging economies.
+Below are some of the ways we have worked with corporate and institutional partners to make a difference to women entrepreneurs in low and middle income countries.

 Become a partner

 We are dedicated to partnering with organisations that share our vision of a world where women thrive.
-If you would like to find out more about becoming a partner, please send us a message via our contact page.
+If you would like to find out more about becoming a partner, please send us a message.

 The power of partnerships